edelans/edelans/README.md

 - 🏠 &nbsp; I live in Rennes, France

-- 🔨 &nbsp; I like to bild stuff.
+- 🔨 &nbsp; I like to build stuff.
 From woodworking, to hardware and software.

 <!-- themes can be dark, radical, merko, gruvbox, tokyonight, onedark, cobalt, synthwave, highcontrast, dracula